arnabtechie/go-auth-mysql/README.md

-# go-auth-mysql
+# Go Authentication with MySQL

-This is a basic authentication system using Golang Fiber and MySQL.
+This is a simple Go project for user authentication using the Fiber web framework and MySQL database.

+## Technologies Used

+- Go
+- Fiber
+- MySQL

 ## Installation